 I’m interviewing Meredith Stack, a children’s book author who had an awesome transformational experience at an event with me.
-In our interview we talk about:

 You can watch the video below or keep reading for our Q&A!